leptos-rs/start/README.md

 `cargo leptos new --git leptos-rs/start`

-to generate a new project template.
+to generate a new project template (you will be prompted to enter a project name).

 `cd {projectname}`